A primitive camping eco-adventure in Belize.

 Belize an Overview

-Formally, British Honduras until the name was officially changed in 1973.
+Formally, British Honduras the name was officially changed in 1973.
 Belize’s official language is English.

 Slightly larger than Massachusetts, Belize is about 22,963 km or 8,866 miles and its capital is Belmopan.
 Belize borders the Caribbean Sea along the eastern shore of Central America just below the Yucatán Peninsula.
 On the North and West is Mexico and on the South and West Guatemala.
 The Caribbean Sea to the east with its turquoise waters and its colorful coral formations are one of the highlights of Belize’s coast on the West.
 Coral islands called Cayes, covered with stands of mango trees dot the coast.
 They protect the jungle coastline and offer visitors a unique opportunity to commune with the marine life.

-“World class attractions include exploring the lush jungles with exotic plants and animals, swimming, snorkeling and diving in the Caribbean sea with its attractive reefs, and visiting the Mayan ruins.
-Income levels are still very low, and the infrastructure is basic.
-The Belizeans are very proud and friendly to visitors and the tourist industry grew greatly in the last decade.”
+“World class attractions include exploring the lush jungles with exotic plants and animals, swimming, snorkeling and diving in the Caribbean sea with its beautiful reefs, and visiting the Mayan ruins.
+Income levels are still low, and the infrastructure is minimal in some places.
+The Belizeans are very proud and friendly to visitors, and the tourist industry grew considerably in the last decade.”
 Wikitravel

 North of Belize lies the Yucatán Peninsula of Mexico and the Rio Hondo.
 The Rio Hondo is the border between the two countries.
 Belize is divided by the eastward flowing Belize River, which is a major transportation route for essential goods.
 The northern half of the country is made up of synclinal folds of low-lying, parallel limestone ridges.
 The jungle-covered ridges are the spine of fossil coral reefs.